-Shawn Coons is one of our Co-Pastors.
+Shawn Coons is our Pastor.
 He is originally from Iowa, and went to college at the University of Iowa where he graduated with a B.S. in Leisure Studies (really).

 He met his wife, Carrie, at Union Presbyterian Seminary in Richmond, VA and received an MA in Christian Education and a Masters of Divinity in 2001.
 Shawn has served congregations in Virginia, Michigan, Texas, and Florida but is very happy to be back in the Midwest with snowy winters and pork tenderloin sandwiches.